West Coast Guide, Educator, & Advocate

 Pushing participants beyond their perceived limitations, Clements has helped students learn leadership, team work, and camp skills.
 Whether it’s rock climbing at Crest Creek, caving at Upana Caves, backpacking throughout Strathcona Park, canoeing on the Sayward Lake loop, or learning s’more techniques around a campfire, Olivier Clements has brought countless students into the backcountry to share his passion for remote and wild places.

 Big Tree advocate

 For the past four years, Olivier Clements has worked to bring awareness to the issues of old growth logging on Vancouver Island.
-Volunteering in the endangered Central Walbran Valley, Clements has worked to develop and maintain boardwalk and trail networks to help with recreational access.
+One of the founding members of the Coastal Trail Collective, Clements has worked to develop and maintain boardwalk and trail networks to help with recreational access in the endangered Central Walbran Valley.